lherna/airspace_technical_screening/README.md

-# Airspace Technologies Technical Screening - Data Scientist
+# Strategic Logistics Technical Screening

-Hello John/Ksenia,

-I would first like to say thank you for considering me for this position.
-In this repository you can find my jupyter notebook file - airspace_technical_luishndez.ipynb - that shows the way I usually handle data and perform an analysis.
-Using pandas dataframes as the main form of structuring the data, I first visualize the data to see if there are any relationships among the factor variables.
-In this case I was caught off guard and split the dataset into two for their later application of two machine learning models (linear and logistic regression).
-In any case, I hope that this gives you a good general view of how I tackle a problem like this.
-Let me know if you have any more questions or if you would like me to clarify something else, thanks.

-Best,
-Luis A. Hernandez
+This is a technical screening sent out by a strategic logistics operation company for a data scientist position.
+Contained in the jupyter notebook airspace_technical_luishndez.ipynb, I use pandas dataframes as the main form of structuring the data.
+Visualizing the data first to see if there are any relationships among the factor variables and potential response variables for a linear regression, I not only apply this model, but also a logistic regression to the binary factor column available.
+Serving as a general overview to see my method of cleaning data and tackling a problem, this project displays limited end results due to the size of the dataset.